SELGroup/SeSE/long_form_structural_entropy/README.md

 Costs for reproducing our results vary depending on experiment configuration, but, without any guarantee, should be around 20 dollars to reproduce our results.

-The FactualBio dataset is included with this codebase in the file `data.py`.
+The long-form dataset is included with this codebase in the file `data.py`.

 ## Reproduction Instructions